What is the Blue Pearl?

 Is the Blue Pearl for sale?

-The Blue Pearl has not been on the open market for 12 years.
+The Blue Pearl was not on the open market for 12 years.
+She sold at auction on 28.09.2018

 If you are looking for a good early Porsche 911 this buyers guide is a good place to start written for the Porsche Club of GB by Peter Morgan.